JuliaQUBO/QUBODrivers.jl/docs/src/manual.md

 ## Introduction
 The core idea behind this package is to provide a toolbox for developing and integrating [QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) sampling tools with the [JuMP](https://jump.dev) mathematical programming environment.
-Appart from the few couple exported utility engines, Anneal.jl is inherently about extensions, which is achieved by implementing most of the [MOI](https://jump.dev/MathOptInterface.jl) requirements, leaving only the essential for the developer.
+Appart from the few couple exported utility engines, QUBODrivers.jl is inherently about extensions, which is achieved by implementing most of the [MOI](https://jump.dev/MathOptInterface.jl) requirements, leaving only the essential for the developer.

 ### QUBO
 An optimization problem is in its QUBO form if it is written as